Tatum’s late 3 lifts Celtics past Embiid, 76ers 110-107

-PHILADELPHIA (AP)Jayson Tatum buried a go-ahead 3-pointer for Boston with 1.3 seconds left, Joel Embiid didn’t get his desperation heave off in time to tie and the Celtics held on for a 110-107 win against the Philadelphia 76ers on Saturday night.
+Jaylen Brown scored 26 points, Derrick White added 18 and Al Horford hit five game-changing 3s for 15 points.

-Tatum finished with 18 points, 13 rebounds and six assists.
-Jaylen Brown scored 26 points and Derrick White added 18 for the Celtics.
+“Our guys have been there,” Mazzulla said.
+“They’ve been through it all.”

 Embiid finished with 41 points and 12 rebounds.
+He also made 17 of 18 free throws.
 James Harden scored 21 points and Tobias Harris had 19.

 The late-game thriller proved worthy of a showdown between two of the top teams in the East.